Dry fire: Laser colors

-Different laser systems can have different technical solutions which are not necessarily compatible.
+Laser systems can have different technical solutions which are not necessarily compatible.
 The power of the laser beam is typically around 1-5 mW.
 The color of the laser is typically either green (520 nm wavelength), red (630-670 nm) or infrared (780 nm, invisible).
 Red and green lasers can be captured by most ordinary cameras, while special camera may be needed to capture infrared lasers since most ordinary cameras have an infrared filter.

 The SIRT (Shot Indicating Resetting Trigger) models from Next Level Training were one of the first major manufacturers of pistol dry training systems, and since then similar products have also been offered by many other manufacturers.
 Some laser systems have several lasers in the same unit.
 One such example is the SIRT 110, which has one laser (take-up laser, can be deactivated) that lights up as long as the trigger is pressed past the reset point, and another laser (shot indicator) that lights up after the trigger has been fully triggered and as long as it is held.
 These two laser beams are supplied by SIRT in combination red/red or red/green respectively, and on the red/green variant the color mapping can be changed by the user with a button.
 There are also laser modules on the aftermarket so that the SIRT 110 can be converted to other laser colors (infrared/red, meaning that one laser is invisible) for use with an infrared camera that captures wavelengths between 780-940 nm.
 Using two different laser beams means that a camera system can capture movements in the weapon before and after the shot is fired.
 Laser pistols used in modern pentathlon have been standardised to have red lasers with a wavelength of 635 to 650 nm.